 Our Ambassadors frequently hold conservation events, and are encouraged to engage in NWF’s broader work as a conservation organization.
 For example, our Ambassadors in Alaska continue to hold “Crafting for Conservation” events, where they discuss topics like wetlands conservation while creating an art project.
 More examples of Ambassador events and conservation activities are included here.

-Our Women’s Hunt Lease in Tennessee is also an example of how Artemis engages in conservation.
-Artemis maintains a 1,700 acre hunt lease available to women in Tennessee, managed by one of our Ambassadors in the region.
+The Artemis Women’s Hunt Lease is a 1,700 acre hunt lease available to women in Tennessee and the surrounding region, managed by one of our Ambassadors.
 Lease members and event participants have the opportunity to learn a variety of hunting skills and harvest deer, turkey, rabbits, and more; put invasive species management into practice by reducing hog populations; build confidence in hunting skills, such as blind and stand installation, food plot implementation, and game camera placement; learn year-round land management practices, such as prescribed burns, heavy equipment operation, and brush removal; and build community with other women hunters.
-The lease is also home to a cozy primitive camp site the women lease members have built, including a kitchen tent complete with a sink, canvas tents with wood stoves, an outdoor heated shower, and outhouse.
-We are eager and excited to replicate this model in other areas – please contact us if you are interested in working with us to make that happen!
+The lease currently has 12 members, has hosted 125 guest hunters, and has held 21 events.
+The lease is also home to a cozy primitive camp site the women lease members have built, including a kitchen tent complete with a sink, canvas tents with cots and wood stoves, an outdoor heated shower, and outhouse.

 Artemis staff and partners also routinely uplift sportswomen as sporting and conservation leaders through active participation in relevant working groups, advocacy campaigns, and strategic partnerships.
 If you are involved in conservation work and would like to partner with us or our Ambassadors, let us know!